Oregon’s Forestry and Logging Industry: From Planting to HarvestSeptember 23, 2019

 The support activities industry has become very mobile and flexible, with Oregon companies planting trees, thinning brush, and fighting forest fires throughout the Pacific Northwest and beyond.
 Some Oregon companies in this industry take part in all three of these activities, often far from Oregon.
 As Cassandra Moseley of the University of Oregon’s Ecosystem Workforce Program points out, “A company can do all three in an area once they have the transportation and people that are willing to work hard.”

 Another major portion of the support activities industry is replanting forests after logging.
 In 1971, Oregon enacted the Oregon Forest Practices Act, making it the first state in the nation to set rules to ensure a continuous harvest of timber.
-As a result, according to the Oregon Forest Resources Institute, between 30 and 40 million trees are planted in Oregon each year.
+As a result, according to the Oregon Forest Resources Institute, about 40 million trees are planted in Oregon each year.

-Employment Department projections show that the logging industry is expected to increase by about 200 jobs, or 3 percent, in Oregon between 2014 and 2024.
+Employment Department projections show that the logging industry in Oregon is expected to lose about 200 jobs, or 2 percent, between 2017 and 2027.
 As the current recovery matures, job growth is expected to slow, and with it job growth in logging.
-The expected 2024 level of 6,300 is lower than the prerecession level of about 7,000 in 2007.
+The expected 2027 level of 5,000 is lower than the pre-recession level of about 7,000 in 2007.
 Other industries within timber production, such as timber tract operations and support activities for forestry do not have published Oregon Employment Department forecasts.